 - A few weeks of action learning with online support

-- Two days follow up experiential learning (Nov/Dec 2017)
+- Two days follow up experiential learning (Summer 2020)

 This course size is kept small to maximise each individual participant’s learning (20-25 people in total).
 Reserve your place soon!
 Join the 100 plus trained facilitators who are making a real difference!

 The cost is £600 per head for four days making it great value for money.
 This covers all four contact days, support during the action learning stage, materials, meals and refreshments.
 If 10 of your staff could benefit from this course we offer it for £5250.
 A whole organisation bespoke course can be created.
 Contact firstname.lastname@example.org or email@example.com for more details.

 SEEd members get a 10% discount.
 Reduced rates are available for unemployed persons and students

 Ann is known as one of the best facilitators and experienced educators in ESD in the UK.
 She is an award winning evaluation expert.